millerdev/pyxt/README.md

   final expression.
 Accept (by pressing Enter) the result to copy it to the clipboard.
   VS Code command: _PyXT: Python_
+- `rename FILENAME` - Rename the active editor's file. `FILENAME` is a file name or path.
+If the name or path of an existing file is provided, it will be overwritten with the active editor's content.
+If a directory name is given, the active file will be moved into that directory.
+  VS Code Command: _PyXT: Rename_.
 - `replace PATTERN RANGE SEARCH_TYPE` - Find and replace text in the active editor. `PATTERN` is a find/replace pattern in the form `/find/replace/flags` where `find` is a regex or literal (depending on `SEARCH_TYPE`), `replace` is